Aircloak/TrainingMaterial/Analyst workshop.md

 - Introduction
   - quick round around the room, names + roles
 - What is Aircloak?
+  - Query proxy
+  - Accessible through web interface, and Postgres interface
 - What is anonymization?
   vs pseudonymization
   vs data masking
 - Anonymization and Aircloak
+  - "Per-user"-anonymization
   - Low count filtering
+    - Sometimes you will know, othertimes you will not
   - Effect of high dimensionality
     - Implicit dimension [isCustomer = true] makes even non-sensitive looking tuples like `(surname, age)` sensitive
     - Aggregation and related suppression
+      - Outlier suppression
       - Noise functions and their limitations
+      - Suppression we cannot tell you about

 ## Session 2